p4lang/PI/proto/docs/p4runtime.md

 them to be used as follows:

 - `OK (0)`: Sucessful RPC.
 - `CANCELLED (1)`: The Write RPC was cancelled due to failover or shutdown.
-Controller is expected to retry RPC in the near future.
+The client is expected to retry RPC in the near future.
 - `UNKNOWN (2)`: We don't know whether the Write RPC succeeded or not.
-The controller is expected to perform a Read RPC to understand the switch state and then either retry the Write RPC or do nothing based on the response.
+The client is expected to perform a Read RPC to understand the switch state and then either retry the Write RPC or do nothing based on the response.
 This error code serves as a default code for errors that cannot be expressed with any other canonical code.
 - `INVALID_ARGUMENT (3)`: The Write RPC failed because one or more argument is not valid.
-The controller should not retry Write RPC unless it can determine the root-cause of the problem.
+The client should not retry Write RPC unless it can determine the root-cause of the problem.
 Human intervention (e.g. a bug fix) may be needed.
 - `DEADLINE_EXCEEDED (4)`: The Write RPC failed due to a timeout.
 We don't know whether the Write RPC succeeded or not.
-The controller is expected to perform a Read RPC to understand the switch state and then retry the Write RPC or do nothing based on the response.
+The client is expected to perform a Read RPC to understand the switch state and then retry the Write RPC or do nothing based on the response.
 - `NOT_FOUND (5)`: TBD.
 We generally don't expect this error to be set.
 - `ALREADY_EXISTS (6)`: The Write RPC failed because the entity already exists in the switch, e.g. in the case of a duplicate flow installation.
-This is typically caused by a controller bug.
-Controller should not retry Write RPC unless the root-cause of the problem can be determined.
+This is typically caused by a client bug.
+The client should not retry the Write RPC unless the root-cause of the problem can be determined.
 - `PERMISSION_DENIED (7)`: The Write RPC failed due to a permission issue.
-The controller is expected to retry the Write RPC automatically after resolving the permission issue.
+The client is expected to retry the Write RPC automatically after resolving the permission issue.
 - `RESOURCE_EXHAUSTED (8)`: The Write RPC failed due to resource exhaustion, e.g. a forwarding table is full.
-The controller is expected not to retry the Write RPC unless some entities are removed from the switch or a new forwarding pipeline is pushed to the switch.
+The client is expected not to retry the Write RPC unless some entities are removed from the switch or a new forwarding pipeline is pushed to the switch.
 - `FAILED_PRECONDITION (9)`: The Write RPC failed because a certain precondition has not been met.
-For example, if the controller tries to install a flow with a reference to a non-existent action profile group.
-The controller is expected to retry the Write RPC automatically after resolving the dependency issue.
+For example, if the client tries to install a flow with a reference to a non-existent action profile group.
+The client is expected to retry the Write RPC automatically after resolving the dependency issue.
 - `ABORTED (10)`: The Write RPC was explicitly aborted.
-The controller is expected to retry the Write RPC automatically once the underlying issue is resolved.
+The client is expected to retry the Write RPC automatically once the underlying issue is resolved.
 - `OUT_OF_RANGE(11)`: TBD.
 We generally don't expect this error to be set.
 - `UNIMPLEMENTED (12)`: The Write RPC failed because the feature is not implemented in the switch.
-The controller should not retry the Write RPC.
+The client should not retry the Write RPC.
 A human intervention (e.g. a bug fix or upgrading the switch software) is needed.
 - `INTERNAL (13)`: The Write RPC caused a critical error that put the switch in a state where it can no longer accept a new Write RPC, but may still service Read RPCs.
-The controller should not retry the Write RPC.
+The client should not retry the Write RPC.
 A human intervention (e.g. a bug fix and rebooting the switch) is needed.
 - `UNAVAILABLE (14)`: The Write RPC failed because the switch is not reachable.
-This typically happens when the connection between the switch and the controller is broken.
-The controller is expected to retry the Write RPC in the near future.
+This typically happens when the connection between the switch and the client is broken.
+The client is expected to retry the Write RPC in the near future.
 - `DATA_LOSS (15)`: TBD.
 We generally don't expect this error to be set.
-- `UNAUTHENTICATED (16)`: The Write RPC failed due to a permission issue.
-The controller is expected to retry the Write RPC automatically after resolving the permission issue.
+- `UNAUTHENTICATED (16)`: The Write RPC failed because the client cannot be authenticated.
+The client is expected to retry the Write RPC automatically after resolving the issue.
 A human intervention (e.g. a bug fix) may be needed.